Exploring trends and developments

 Change Management

-Change management is the practice of tracking and administering changes during the development of a product or service and is a key part of project management.
+Change management is the practice of tracking and administering changes during a product or service development and is a vital part of project management.

 Controlling Change Requests in Projects

-Changes requested once a project is underway are an inevitable part of any project.
-They can either be the result of external changes in the business or they can be internal changes requested because the original aims of the project were not clearly defined or understood.
-Change requests resulting from external factors are usually beyond the control of a project manager and there is usually little choice but to deal with them.
+Changes requested can be the result of external changes in a business or internal changes because the original aims of the project were not clearly understood.

 What is Change Control?

-Change control is an important part of the project management process.
+Change control is an essential part of the project management process.
 With the pace of change today, it is almost certain that projects will face the demand for change during their life.
-While change may help ensure projects are aligned with business needs, it important that each change is carefully considered and approved.

 Three Characteristics of Transformational Leaders